 You don't have to stick to solar shades for UV protection though.
 Virtually all Hunter Douglas shades, blinds and shutters filter at least 75% of the sun's rays when installed over double-glazed glass windows.

 Like premium furniture for your living room, shutters offer the timeless beauty of rich hardwood.
-And what's nice is that they look just as gorgeous from the outside of your home as they do from the inside.
-Besides that, they're very durable and provide great sound absorption and energy efficiency.
+Plus, they look just as gorgeous from the outside of your home as they do from the inside.
+They're also very durable and provide great sound absorption.

 You can find options ranging from real wood and hybrid shutters to shutters like Palm Beach™ Polysatin™ Shutters that have the look of finely painted shutters but are guaranteed never to warp, crack, fade, chip, peel or discolor, even when exposed to extreme heat or humidity.
 Something to think about if you live in a hot climate.